The xMatters Agent and Integration Agent

 Both the xMatters Agent and the Integration Agent can update systems that are located behind a firewall.
 However, each one has its own advantages and limitations.

 Which one should I use?

-The xMatters Agent is something of a successor to the Integration Agent, and is designed to eventually replace it with management and integration capabilities that are easier to use.
+The xMatters Agent is a successor to the Integration Agent, and is designed to replace it with management and integration capabilities that are easier to use.

-- The xMatters Agent combines the script-running capabilities of the Integration Builder with an "always on" communication mechanism for exchanging information with xMatters On-Demand.
+- The xMatters Agent combines the script-running capabilities of Flow Designer with an "always on" communication mechanism for exchanging information with xMatters.

-- Initial configuration (and subsequent updates to the xMatters Agent) requires that you log into the host machine, but is substantially less complex than the Integration Agent.
+- Initial configuration steps (and subsequent updates to the xMatters Agent) require that you log into the host machine, but it is substantially less complex to set up and maintain than the Integration Agent.

 - You can configure Flow Designer custom steps so they can run on the xMatters Agent.